enghendahmed/Slider-using-pure-javascript-with-slides-numbers/README.md

 ##### it removes active class from all li elements (all slider images) , and adds active class only to the next slide image (which is next to the current image).
 #### prevButton:
 ##### it removes active class from all li elements (all slider images) , and adds active class only to the previous slide image (which is previous to the current image).
-#### slideIndicator:
+#### the Checker function :
 ##### (which indicates the Slide Number and it acts as a button) has some responsabilities:
-      1- slideIndicator removes active class from all li elements (all slider images) , and adds active class only to the selected slide image (which the user click it's number).
+      1- it removes active class from all li elements (all slider images) , and adds active class only to the selected slide image (which the user click it's number).
-      2- slideIndicator changes the slideNumberLabel also .
+      2- it changes the slideNumberLabel also .
-      3- slideIndicator checks if this slide image is the last one so slideIndicator will make the nextButton Disabled by adding a disabled class on nextButton , the same as if this slide image is the first one so slideIndicator will make the prevButton Disabled by adding a disabled class on prevButton .
+      3- it checks if this slide image is the last one so slideIndicator will make the nextButton Disabled by adding a disabled class on nextButton , the same as if this slide image is the first one so slideIndicator will make the prevButton Disabled by adding a disabled class on prevButton .